DHCJS/Basketball-Score-Counter/README.md

 # Basketball Score Counter

 JavaScript challenges from Scrimba.
 Build from scratch using VS Code and deploying on Netlify.
 Simple HTML and CSS.
+You can try this project on [Netlify](https://silver-pasca-511b5e.netlify.app/)

 ## Lessons Learned

 - [x]  variables